Eastbourne Household Waste Site location map

 - Large heavy bags like tonne bags or hippo bags cannot be used.

-- Only 2 tyres will be accepted per month, per household.
+- Only 2 tyres will be accepted per calendar month, per household.

 - Small amounts of household chemicals will be accepted in sealed and clearly labelled containers.